mrrusof/mrrusof.github.io/_posts/2016-04-24-arbitrage.markdown

 # Analysis

-For a given problem, the conversion table corresponds to a graph and the solution corresponds to a cycle in that graph.
+For a given problem, the conversion table corresponds to a graph and the solution corresponds to a shortest profitable cycle in that graph.
 Consider the following conversion table over USD, MXN, and EUR.

 {% highlight asciidoc %}